nick-ras/2d-graphics-game-using-minilibx/README.md

 # so_long
-2d graphics game, see project description for outline of project requirements.
+2d graphics game, where have to collect items and find an exit. see the subject pdf for  requirements.
 Program can be run in WSL2 or mac.
-You have to have x11 forwarding.
+If you use WSL2 then you have to have x11 forwarding.

 To make library and x11forwarding work, you have to follow instructions from here: https://github.com/42Paris/minilibx-linux.